jsmnlao/Travel-Buddy/README.md

 1. Clone the reposity with `git clone` and the web URL found in the `<> Code` drop down above.
 2. Download and install Python on your device.
 You can follow the instructions [here](https://www.python.org/downloads/).
-3. Download the Llama file from Hugging Face that can be found [here](https://huggingface.co/TheBloke/Llama-2-7B-GGUF/blob/main/llama-2-7b.Q4_K_M.gguf).
-Rename the file `model.gguf` and then move the file into the root directory.
+3. Download the LLaMA file from Hugging Face that can be found [here](https://huggingface.co/TheBloke/Llama-2-7B-GGUF/blob/main/llama-2-7b.Q4_K_M.gguf).
+Move the file into the `models` directory.
 4. Navigate to the project through your CLI
+5. Start the virtual environment by typing `source env/bin/activate` for Mac or `env\Scripts\activate.bat` for Windows (CMD) or `env\Scripts\Activate.ps1` for Windows (PowerShell)
-5. Install all necessary dependencies with `pip install -r requirements.txt`
+6. Install all necessary dependencies with `pip install -r requirements.txt`
-6. Start the project with `flask run`
+7. Start the project with `flask run`
-7. Following the instructions on your CLI, open the website through the port given
+8. Following the instructions on your CLI, open the website through the port given

+To deactivate the environment use `deactivate`.